Lotus Sutra: Chapters 10–22

-This chapter reveals that the sutra contains all of the Buddha's secret spiritual powers.
+This chapter reveals that the sūtra contains all of the Buddha's secret spiritual powers.
 The bodhisattvas who have sprung from the earth (in chapter 15) are entrusted with the task of spreading and propagating it and they promise to do so. Śākyamuni and Prabhūtaratna extend their tongues into the Brahmā realm, emitting numerous rays of light along with countless bodhisattvas.
 This miracle lasts for a hundred thousand years.
 Then they clear their throats and snap their fingers, which is heard in all worlds and all worlds shake.
 All beings in the universe are then given a vision of the Buddhas and bodhisattvas.
 All Buddhas praise Śākyamuni for teaching the Lotus.
-The Buddha says that the merits of teaching the sutra is immeasurable and that any place where it is being taught or copied is a holy place.
+The Buddha says that the merits of teaching the sūtra is immeasurable and that any place where it is being taught or copied is a holy place.